dmarkwat/apache-druid-k8s/README.md

 *This was sadly tested some time ago on an older version of druid, and while the manifests and kustomizations should be in line with minikube, some breakage may be encountered.*

 So you wanna do this for real, huh?
+Who wouldn't?!
+Running this on a cloud platform makes it infinitely (theoretically, certainly) scalable: all the data and logs are stored in an object store, leaving cpu and memory as the only components we need to truly plan for.
+And with features like [horizontal pod autoscaling](https://cloud.google.com/kubernetes-engine/docs/concepts/horizontalpodautoscaler) and [cluster autoscaling](https://cloud.google.com/kubernetes-engine/docs/concepts/cluster-autoscaler), the system need not waste your money when you aren't flexing it hard.
+And beyond that, Druid handles the rest and has robust configurations for many use cases even in its incubtating state.

-Well you asked for it; +prepare for the worst because+...nah it's pretty easy.
+Well, you asked for it; +prepare for the worst because+...nah it's pretty easy.
 But that said there are definitely some requirements up front (and one recommendation):
 1. [Config Connector](https://cloud.google.com/config-connector/docs/how-to/install-upgrade-uninstall) is deployed in the cluster and has the appropriate permissions to manage Cloud SQL Instances and GCS Buckets
   - (unless Config Connector has evolved since I last encountered this, I _strongly_ recommend using a curated IAM Role and not simply giving the Config Connector blanket admin access to the project; however, your situation may allow for such configurations)